WHAT IS THE WORK HEALTH & SAFETY ACT?

 - any easements are granted over the property for cable lines or drainage pipelines, etc.

-As such, most owners corporations, the executive committee members, employees and consultants will be effected by the WHS Act.
+As such, most owners corporations, the strata committee members, employees and consultants will be effected by the WHS Act.

-IS AN EXECUTIVE COMMITTEE MEMBER AFFECTED BY THE WHS ACT?
+IS AN STRATA COMMITTEE MEMBER AFFECTED BY THE WHS ACT?

 - keep relevant information on work health and safety issues on the common property and site;